cloudify-cosmo/docs.getcloudify.org/content/blueprints/gcp.md

     *default:* {}
   * `startup_script`
-    A script which will be run when the Instance is first started example:
+    A script that will be run when the instance is first started. e.g.:
       type: string
       script: |
         yum install some stuff